AuthorJing Wu2018-06-04

 Algorithm Initialization

-When initializing the algorithm, we add a coarse universe selection method and specify several parameters to use when selecting securities.
+When initializing the algorithm, we add a coarse universe selection method and specify several parameters for selecting securities.

 def Initialize(self):